-This delicious fudge is a fun way to bring together the flavors of a breakfast classic and rich fudge.
-With nutmeg, cinnamon, and maple syrup, this fudge tastes and smells just like your normal french toast recipe, but it is up to you at what time of day you choose to serve!
-The perfect dessert to make for breakfast-for-dinner or any other occasion!
+This delicious fudge is a fun way to bring together the flavors of a breakfast classic and rich dessert.
+With nutmeg, cinnamon, maple syrup, and melted chocolate, this fudge tastes and smells just like a regular french toast recipe, but it is a dessert that you can serve any time of year for any meal of the day.

-French Toast Fudge Recipe
+Easy Maple Fudge Recipe

 10 oz bag white chocolate chips